 Method #3: Use a Spray-On Lacquer

-Achieve an optimal workbench finish with a spray lacquer!
+You can also achieve an optimal workbench finish with a spray lacquer!
 Choose between clear or tinted for unique results.

 Precisely, outdoor-designed lacquers form the most secure primer and give you a great foundation to apply paint on afterward.
 Follow all instructions when using this method to get professional-looking outcomes every time!